bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

   </p>
 </div>

 The spacer component enables you to create white space between form components, making it possible to place them more freely.
-They may also be used as placeholders for conditionally hidden fields to maintain your form structure.
+They may also be placeholders for conditionally hidden fields to maintain your form structure.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-spacer.png">